Cedrugs/streakinator/README.md

-# Streakinator
+# streakinator

-**Streakinator** is a simple, interactive Go utility that creates backdated, empty Git commits to populate your GitHub contribution graph.
+**streakinator** is a simple, interactive Go utility that creates backdated, empty Git commits to populate your GitHub contribution graph.

 ---